 Vanessa has written award-winning workplace programmes in healthcare, women’s empowerment, HIV education as well as technical user guides.
 She has trained trainers and peer educators in over 70 countries worldwide, focusing on education tools that provide minimum standards of education but are adaptable to meet the needs of different people in different countries from Board level executives to local communities.
 She has seen first hand the powerful impact information has to change lives for the better.

 Vanessa has been a consultant with the Society of Heads since 2014 and spent three years as business planning manager to the Headmaster of a senior school.

 Darius has worked across a range of different schools from academies, independent schools (day and boarding) to pupil referral units.
-As well as teaching, he has experience working as a Faculty leader, Community Outreach Advisor and Deputy Housemaster.
+As well as teaching, he has experience working as a Faculty leader, Community Outreach Advisor, Careers Advisor and Deputy Housemaster.
 He enjoys working closely with career and sixth-form departments supporting parents with their children’s post-16 and post-18 options.
 He holds a masters degree in Educational Leadership.

 In his spare time, Darius enjoys travelling and visiting new places.
 He is also a trustee for Gap Africa and an advisor to a charity dedicated to improving parent-child relations.

 We first met working in a school.
 Sometimes we’d go for a walk, sometimes we’d go out for supper, sometimes we’d join others.
 Darius taught sixth formers and he was often late for our get-togethers because parents would catch him after school, asking him what they could do to help their children with their university applications – whether it was a personal statement, deciding on the right course or even whether applying to university was the right thing for their child.